Custom COS dashboards and alert rules¶

 cos_custom/prometheus_alert_rules/app.rulecos_custom/loki_alert_rules/app.rule

-When the charm starts, custom assets are merged with the default assets.
+On first charm start, custom assets are merged with the default assets and the merged result is reused afterwards.

 For rule syntax and advanced examples, see the official documentation: